iboyko/gradle-plugins/README.md

 This plugin makes it easy to generate JPA Metamodel classes within a project.
 Only Hibernate annotation processor is now supported.
 The plugin will not manage 3rd party libraries.
 It is still up to the end-user to add the required dependencies like JPA, Hibernate, ...
+Additionally the repository closure should be also configured for project to retrieve processor dependency.

 Plugin is a porting of [querydsl gradle plugin](https://github.com/ewerk/gradle-plugins) implemented by @ewerk.